• >

 Advantages and disadvantages of 90% LTV mortgages

-You’ll only need to save a deposit of 10%, helping you to get onto the property ladder faster if you're a first-time buyer
+You only need to save a 10% deposit, so you can get on the property ladder faster

-Your mortgage rate will be more competitive compared to 100% or 95% LTV mortgages
+Your rate will usually be more competitive than 95% or 100% LTV mortgages

-You’ll have plenty of deals to choose from as lots of lenders offer 90% mortgages
+You'll have plenty of deals to choose from, as most lenders offer 90% mortgages

-Interest rates and fees will be higher compared to lower LTV deals
+Interest rates and fees are higher than on lower-LTV deals

-Over the term of your mortgage, you might pay out thousands more in interest than someone on a lower LTV ratio mortgage deal
+You could pay thousands more in interest over the term than someone with a lower LTV

-If house prices fall by more than 10%, you may end up in negative equity, when you owe more than your home is worth
+If house prices fall by more than 10%, you could end up in negative equity — owing more than your home is worth

 90% mortgages FAQs